Fornication: Reformed

-The famous Swiss Huguenot theologian, Karl Barth, discussed sexual morality in his magnum opus, Church Dogmatics.
-He stated that "Coitus without coexistence is demonic" ("demonic", in Christianity, simply meaning any sphere that does not submit to God.)
-Barth goes on to state that "the physical sexuality of man should form an integral part of his total humanity as male or female, and that the completion of the sexual relation should be integrated into the total encounter of man and woman.
+The famous Swiss Reformed theologian, Karl Barth, discussed sexual morality in his magnum opus, Church Dogmatics.
+He stated that "Coitus without coexistence is demonic" Barth goes on to state that "the physical sexuality of man should form an integral part of his total humanity as male or female, and that the completion of the sexual relation should be integrated into the total encounter of man and woman.
 All right or wrong and therefore salvation or perdition in this matter depends on whether it is viewed in isolation and abstraction or within this whole...
 If it is not, if physical sexuality and sex relations have their own right and authority in which man and woman and their encounter may be controlled and fulfilled, then it is a demonic business.
 Naturally, the command of God will always resist any such idea of sovereign physical sexuality."
 For Barth, to engage in sex outside marriage is not only rebellious but dehumanising as it puts humans on the level of animals, driven by passion and a search for self-gratification.

 Furthermore, for Barth, "A wedding is only the regulative confirmation and legitimation of a marriage before and by society.
 It does not constitute a marriage."
 Sex within marriage can be sinful as well unless it affirms the coexistence of the couple.
 This opens the door to a more holistic understanding of sex.

 However, a few modern Swiss Reformed theologians, such as Michel Cornuz, take the teleological view that premarital sex is permissible if the sexual activities take a form which respects the partner and helps the relationship grow in intimacy.
 These theologians hold that it is when a relationship is exploitive that it is sinful.
 (Hence, engaging in sex with prostitutes is always sinful as it is an exploitive relationship and does not allow the participants to grow in dignity.)
 This change has come about within the last two generations in Switzerland.
 Prior to that, the cultural norm was that the couple would not engage in sex before marriage.
 Hence, the modern Reformed theologians have endeavoured to meet the challenge of applying Christian teaching to this massive cultural change in Switzerland.

 Essentially, Cornuz and his colleagues feel that one should always be true to one's individual conscience, so if the person feels sex before marriage is sinful, they should listen to their conscience and abstain.
 The key thing is that it is up to the couple themselves to decide if engaging in premarital sex or remaining virgins is the best way for them to reflect the love of God in their relationship.